elastic/app-search-firestore-extension/CONTRIBUTING.md

 - `ext:dev:emulators:start` - this is a command only available once `firebase --open-sesame extdev` is run.
 - `--test-config=firebase.json` - tells the emulator which emulators to use and which ports to start them on.
 - `--test-params=test-params.env` - This file is discussed above, it provides user configuration for testing.
-- `--project=pokemon` - For testing in the emulator, we assume we're working on a hypothetical `pokemon` data set.
+- `--project=nationalparks` - For testing in the emulator, we assume we're working on a hypothetical `nationalparks` data set.
-- `--import seed` - We stored `seed` data in a `seed` directory using the `export` command, this will reimport that data and populate our `pokemon` collection.
+- `--import seed` - We stored `seed` data in a `seed` directory using the `export` command, this will reimport that data and populate our `nationalparks` collection.

 ## Install and run in an actual cloud project: